Advanced Technical Certificate

 With the exception of the course RTE 4942L Practicum, program courses are offered online.

 Computed Tomography is a limited-access program.
 Admission to Valencia does not imply acceptance to the Computed Tomography program.
 Students must submit a program application and be accepted to the program.

 Admission requirements for the Advanced Technical Certificate in Computed Tomography are:

 - Be a U.S. citizen or U.S. permanent resident

 - Review the current Computed Tomography Program Guide.

-- Submit a completed Valencia Application for Admission using the Bachelor's Degree/Advanced Technical Certificate application, pay the non-refundable application fee, and be in Active Student Status.
+- Submit a completed Valencia Application for Admission using the Bachelor's Degree/Advanced Technical Certificate application, and be in Active Student Status.